 All required courses in the Nurse Practitioner (MN-NP) Program to be completed, with the exception of NURS 993, prior to beginning practicum courses.

 A minimum of 60% must be obtained in any course taken by a student enrolled in a master’s program for the student to be granted a pass standing.

-Students receiving a grade less than 60% in any two required courses within a graduate program in the College of Nursing will be required to discontinue.
+Students receiving a grade less than 60% in any two required courses within a graduate program in the College of Nursing will be recommended to discontinue by the College of Graduate and Postdoctoral Studies.